How to Fix a Dripping Faucet

 When you have removed the washer and seat, make sure you can locate the appropriate replacement.
-Apply Teflon tape to the seat and thread the seat into the faucet body, being careful not to cross the thread.
-Attach the washer back onto the valve stem and re-insert valve stem into the faucet.
+Apply teflon tape to the seat and thread the seat into the faucet body, being careful not to cross the thread.
+Attach the washer back onto the valve stem and re-insert the valve stem into the faucet.

 It is very long-lasting, straightforward, and inexpensive to repair.

 You have a spring applying pressure on a washer and in turn, is pushed onto a stainless steel plate.